zol777/fx-project/README.md

     * Import and load the project as gradle project
     * To run backend, configure the working directory as `$MODULE_WORKING_DIR$`.
 Run Main.java in `backend/trade-service/src/main/java`
     * To run frontend, execute gradle task `buildFrontend` in `frontend/backoffice/Tasks/build/buildFrontend`.
 Configure the working directory as `$MODULE_WORKING_DIR$`.
 Run Main.java in `frontend/backoffice/src/main/java`
+    * (optional) Configure the blocking queue parameters in `backend/trade-service/src/main/resources/app.properties`.

 2. Docker
     * Run `docker-compose up -d` at the root of the project.
     * (optional) Configure the blocking queue parameters in `docker-compose.yml` according to container memory allocation.

+## Configuration

   * `APP_TRADE_MAX` refers to max no. of trade message in the queue.
   * `APP_POLLSIZE_MAX` refers to max no. of trade message polled from the queue for each time.
   * Together with rate limiting, parameters could be tuned to avoid problems such as producer API timeout.

 ## API Endpoint